ibeauregard/http-proxy/README.md

 - Expired
 - Set-Cookie

-A custom server header is added to all responses.
+A custom server header is also added to all responses.

-Also, a response sent from the cache will have a `X-Cache: HIT` header and an `Age` header specifying the number of seconds elapsed since the request was committed to cache.
+What's more, a response sent from the cache will have a `X-Cache: HIT` header and an `Age` header specifying the number of seconds elapsed since the request was committed to cache.

 A response sent directly from the upstream server will have a `X-Cache: MISS` header.